open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## lit-element setup

 [lit-element](https://github.com/Polymer/lit-element) takes care of most of the boilerplating when creating components.
 This provides a great developer experience while staying close to the browser platform and does not require any build steps to run in the browser.
-It's a mere 7kb in size and makes it the ideal choice if you care about performance.
+It's a mere 7kb in size which makes it an ideal lightweight choice.

 [lit-element](https://github.com/Polymer/lit-element) is written and distributed as es modules.
 This means that we can import it using the browser's native module loader.
 Let's create a module script and import LitElement from a CDN: